-What are war crimes — and could Russia be committing them in Ukraine?
+Has Russia committed war crimes in Ukraine?
+Here’s what we know.

 Could Russian officials be held accountable?

-A week into Putin’s invasion, calls for accountability are already ricocheting across the world.
+Shortly after Putin launched his invasion, calls for accountability began ricocheting across the world.

-Lithuania’s prime minister, Ingrida Simonyte, told The Washington Post on Monday: “What Putin is doing, it is just a murder and nothing else.
-And I hope he will be in [The] Hague,” she said, referring to the seat of the International Criminal Court.

-More than three dozen members of the U.S. House of Representatives are backing a resolution calling on the ICC to prosecute Putin “should anything happen” to Zelensky, Politico reported.

 World leaders have faced trial for war crimes in the past.
 In a famous example, an international court put the president of the former Yugoslavia, Slobodan Milosevic, on trial in 2002 for war crimes and crimes against humanity in the Balkan wars of the 1990s.
 Milosevic died in custody before the trial concluded.